Robert R. Redfield: University of Maryland School of Medicine

 In 1996, Redfield, his HIV research colleague Robert Gallo and viral epidemiologist William Blattner co-founded the Institute of Human Virology at the University of Maryland School of Medicine.
 It is a multidisciplinary research organization dedicated to developing research and treatment programs for chronic human viral infection and disease.

 At the University of Maryland School of Medicine, Redfield served as a tenured professor of medicine and microbiology, chief of infectious disease, and vice chair of medicine.
 Redfield is known for his contributions in this period — in clinical research, in particular, for research into the virology and therapeutic treatments of HIV infection and AIDS.
 In the early years of investigations into the AIDS pandemic in the 1980s, Redfield led research that demonstrated that the HIV retrovirus could be heterosexually transmitted.
 He also developed the staging system now in use worldwide for the clinical assessment of HIV infection.
 Under his clinical leadership at the University of Maryland the patient base grew from 200 patients to approximately 6,000 in Baltimore and Washington, D.C., and more than 1.3 million in African and Caribbean nations.
 His clinical research team won over $600 million in research funding.

+In the 2000s, Redfield was a prominent advocate for the ABCs of AIDS doctrine, which promoted abstinence primarily and condoms only a last resort.

 While holding this position, he was interviewed for the 2009 HIV/AIDS denialist film House of Numbers.
 Scientists interviewed for the film complained afterward that their comments had been taken out of context and misrepresented, and that, unknown at the interview times, the film promoted pseudoscience.

-Advisory positions

 Redfield served as a member of the President's Advisory Council on HIV/AIDS from 2005 to 2009, and was appointed as chair of the International Subcommittee from 2006 to 2009.
 He is a past member of the Office of AIDS Research Advisory Council at the National Institutes of Health, the Fogarty International Center Advisory Board at the National Institutes of Health, and the Advisory Anti-Infective Agent Committee of the Food and Drug Administration.
+In 2012, along with William Blattner, he was named entrepreneur of the year at the University of Maryland.
+In 2016 he was named the inaugural Robert C. Gallo, MD Endowed Professors in Translational Medicine.